Audio Analysis With Machine Learning: Building AI-Fueled Sound Detection App

 But what if the sound data you’re looking for is way too specific or rare?
 What if you need full control of the recording and labeling?
 Well, then better do it in a partnership with reliable specialists from the same industry as your machine learning project.

-When working with Sleep.ai, our task was to create a model capable of identifying grinding sounds which people with bruxism typically make during sleep.
+When working with Sleep.ai, our task was to create a model capable of identifying grinding sounds that people with bruxism typically make during sleep.
 Clearly, we needed special data, not available through open sources.
 Also, the data reliability and quality had to be the best so we could get trustworthy results.

 To obtain such a dataset, the startup partnered with sleep laboratories, where scientists monitor people while they are sleeping to define healthy sleep patterns and diagnose sleep disorders.
 Experts use various devices to record brain activity, movements, and other events.
 For us, they prepared a labeled data set with about 12,000 samples of grinding and snoring sounds.